“Best new Sports Car 1980” “Nothing less than the reinvention of the Sports Car” “English Corvette”

 The factory never converted any LHD TR8’s to RHD no matter what some owners may say and or imply, go HERE for more information.

-The rare RHD TR8 pre-production and experimental cars were sold by British Leyland at Measham Auctions between 7 August and 4 September 1981.
-These sales also included a number of LHD TR8 engineering and prototype vehicles.
+The rare RHD TR8 pre-production and experimental cars were sold off by British Leyland at Measham Auctions between 7 August and 4 September 1981.
+These sales also included a large number of LHD USA spec TR8 engineering, test and prototype vehicles, In the fact, the whole of the TR8 development programme.

 The second RHD TR8 NWK988W, can be seen in the video above at about 2.09